Chiang Rai Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay in Thailand.
-Should have at least 2 blank pages for stamps.
+Must be valid for at least 6 months beyond entry date

 Proof of Onward Travel